Bake to the roots

 Hot Cross Bun Loaf | Bake to the roots

-Hot cross buns – as far as I know – originate in the UK but are also common on many places in the U.S. It’ a classic bake for your Easter breakfast or brunch.
+Hot cross buns – as far as I know – originate in the UK but are also common in many places in the U.S. It’s a classic bake for your Easter breakfast or brunch.
 Even though I was living in the U.S. for some time, I never saw those buns with the typical crosses on top in any restaurant or bakery around Easter.
 Maybe it was/is just not common in the South?
-I mean Florida has some wacky dishes, maybe they did not have more space for some classic good old hot cross buns from the mother country on their table :P
+I mean Florida has some wacky dishes, perhaps they did not have more space for some classic good old hot cross buns from the mother country on their table.

 Of course, I am just kidding… but still no clue why it took me so long to notice those buns – and finding them first on Pinterest and not on a buffet or something like that.
 Well.
 It doesn’t matter – I know them now and made them already several times for an Easter brunch.